• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • 1976-1980: Further pickup refinements, active electronics option

-Tonal Characteristics by Era
+Tonal characteristics by era

-Pre-CBS Jazz Bass Sound (1960-1964)
+Pre-CBS Jazz Bass sound

 The pre-CBS Jazz Bass established the archetypal "Jazz Bass tone" that remains the gold standard today.
 These instruments offer: